Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - Small molecules that propogate a signal after it has been initiated by the binding of the signaling molecule to the receptor
 - Alter behavior of certain cellular proteins
 - Calcium is a widely used 2nd messenger
+	- It has a very low free concentration because ion pumps in the plasma membrane continously use ATP to remove it
+	- Stored in cytoplasmic vesicles, suchg as the endoplasmic reticulum

 #### Changes in Signal Transduction Pathways 4.4